mwitjez/Hex-2048/README.md

 #### Technology

-The game was made in python language using PySide2 and numpy.
+The game was made in python language using PySide2 and NumPy.

 ---